jentery/401/index.md

 *Thursday, November 16th*

-* I'll be available via Zoom during class time and by appointment today to provide individualized feedback on Site 2 and your portfolio work.
+* I'll be available via Zoom during class time and by appointment throughout the day to provide individualized feedback on Site 2 and your portfolio work.
 Attendance is optional.

 ## Module 12: Styling Text (Nov.
 20)